Custom code workflow actions

 • If you're using the Copy property value action, please also take note of compatible source and target properties.

-• Do also note that if you're copying an output to a datetime property, the output will need to be in UNIX millisecond format.
+• If you're copying an output to a datetime property, the output will need to be in UNIX millisecond format.

 custom_code_actions_output_usage